vespa-engine/documentation/documentation/tutorials/blog-search.md

     curl -s 'http://localhost:8080/search/?yql=select%20*%20from%20sources%20*%20where%20sddocname%20contains%20%22blog_post%22%20limit%200%20%7C%20all(group(date)%20max(3)%20order(-count())each(output(count())))%3B' | python -m json.tool

-You then get the following output:
+With the full data set, you will get the following output:

     {
         "root": {